The Historic Taos Inn

 Planning a Stay: Practical Bearings

 Taos sits roughly 70 miles north of Santa Fe via US-68, a drive that climbs through the Rio Grande Gorge and delivers the town's high-mesa setting with some geographic drama before arrival.
 The inn's address on Paseo Del Pueblo Norte places it at the northern edge of the historic plaza district, walkable to most of what makes Taos worth the trip.
-For travelers comparing properties across the Southwest and American West before committing to a destination, the peer set worth examining alongside the Taos Inn includes design-led properties at different scales: Post Ranch Inn in Big Sur, Auberge du Soleil in Napa, and Bernardus Lodge and Spa in Carmel Valley each represent the design-integrated, place-specific end of American regional hospitality, though none carries the archaeological character of an early-twentieth-century adobe conversion.
+For travelers comparing properties across the Southwest and American West before committing to a destination, the comparable set worth examining alongside the Taos Inn includes design-led properties at different scales: Post Ranch Inn in Big Sur, Auberge du Soleil in Napa, and Bernardus Lodge and Spa in Carmel Valley each represent the design-integrated, place-specific end of American regional hospitality, though none carries the archaeological character of an early-twentieth-century adobe conversion.
 Other comparators worth considering for historic character in different American contexts include Blackberry Farm in Walland, SingleThread Farm Inn in Healdsburg, and Bowie House in Fort Worth.
 For those traveling internationally after Taos, the same interest in buildings that carry genuine historical weight is well-served by Aman Venice or Badrutt's Palace Hotel in St. Moritz.

 At-a-Glance Comparison